Senate Inquiry On Drug Prices Echoes Landmark Hearings Held 60 Years Ago

 "I still don't understand why druggists in London buy this drug for $7.53 and our drugstores have to pay $17.90," Kefauver told Connor, the Merck executive.

-"We meet different market conditions in different countries," was Connor's response.
+"We meet different market conditions in different countries" was Connor's response.
 Americans were getting "a reasonable bargain," he said.
-"Merck's Head Defends Drug Prices" was the front-page headline the next day in The New York Times.
+"Merck's Head Defends Drug Prices" was the front-page headline the next day in the New York Times.

 Senators accused companies of marking up the cost of drugs by thousands of percent.
-Then as now, executives defended high profits as necessary to finance research and development, even though they often spent more on ads and marketing than R&D.
+Then as now, executives defended high profits as necessary to finance research and development, even though they often spent more on ads and marketing than R & D.

 "They were advised that whenever the senators mentioned high prices, just mention research and how difficult it is, how expensive it is," said Donald Light, a health policy professor at Rowan University in New Jersey.
 "Since 1959, that is the repeated and successful theme of Big Pharma."